 Travel nurses typically commit to 13-week assignments.
 They are reliable, trustworthy candidates, many of whom may have already completed an extensive background check to be eligible for work.
 Therefore, the risk of having to deal with an unruly tenant is low.
 You can expect them to pay rent on time since they receive a monthly housing stipend through work.

 The field of nursing is growing with a greater demand for qualified nurses.
-Therefore, you can expect furnished travelling nurse rentals to quickly attract qualified tenants, especially if your property is close to commercial areas and hospital facilities.
+Therefore, you can expect furnished traveling nurse rentals to quickly attract qualified tenants, especially if your property is close to commercial areas and hospital facilities.

 Relocation for Work